-Our newest line of water lanterns are 100% biodegradable and ECO friendly
+Our newest line of Lanna water lanterns are 95% biodegradeable and eco friendly

 |Our beautifully unique handmade Thai floating water lanterns are simply stunning when released onto the water.
 Fully re-usable, they are ideal for water features, pool parties, lakes, rivers, ponds, canals and especially water festivals.
 They can also be used as a table centrepiece for wedding receptions, or simply placed around the garden at parties.
 Each lantern is lit by a single candle which is included in the price.

-Our Lanna water lanterns are fully 100% biodegradable and also GMO free.
+Our Lanna water lanterns are 95% biodegradable and also GMO free.

 Designed and made by us in our Chiang Mai factory, our water lanterns are absolutely unique.

 The lanterns are made from a waxy type paper surrounding a concertina bamboo structure and decorated with gold paper trim, the base is made from cornstarch.
 The lanterns are fully collapsible for easy packing and come complete with wax candle in a ceramic case.

 Sizes are 8" x 8"/ 20cm x 20cm and 6" x 6" / 15cm x 15cm.

 Colour choices are yellow, green, white, red, orange, pink and blue.

 Size : 19cm x 12cm x 10cm / 8" x 5" x 4"